PatCook1/PatCook1.github.io/_posts/2025-02-17-Copilot Coming Soon.markdown

 <img src="/assets/images/MB Copilot Main Screen 800x600.JPG">

 The Copilot was developed to address the difficulty of creating long or complex animation sequences with the Mandelbulb3D fractal generator.

-The challenge is not having the movement of each keyframe recorded to be able to keep track of the movements of previous keyframes.
+The challenge of keyframing with the Mandelbulb3D application is not having the movement of each keyframe recorded to be able to keep track of the movements of previous keyframes.
+This makes it difficult to perform realistic or complex animation movements through the Mandelbulb3D scene.
 The Copilot places all of the movements of each keyframe into a local database to facilitate subsequent keyframing.

-This Windows Winforms application is developed, and managed, by Patrick C. Cook.
-The Copilot is being prepared for realase via Github as open source software where you will be able to download and use it for your own Mandelbulb3D animation work.
+This Windows Winforms .NET application is developed, and the project managed, by Patrick C. Cook who has been working with the Mandelbulb3D application since 2017.

+The Copilot is being readied for realase via Github as open source software where you will be able to download and use it for your own Mandelbulb3D animation work.